-After your blood is processed and tested, it goes into storage in a refrigerator, agitator or freezer:
+After your blood is processed and tested, it is labeled and goes into storage in a refrigerator, agitator or freezer:

-- Plasma can be stored in a freezer for a year.
+- Plasma can be stored in a freezer for up to a year.

-- Platelets are good for up to five days.
+- Platelets are good at room temperature in agitators for up to five days.

 - Red blood cells can be kept in a refrigerator for 42 days.